mdn/translated-content-de/files/de/learn/forms/how_to_structure_a_web_form/index.md

 ---
-title: Wie Sie ein Webformular strukturieren
+title: Wie man ein Webformular strukturiert
 slug: Learn/Forms/How_to_structure_a_web_form
 l10n:
   sourceCommit: 200866e39b81948187e35865fe0a82a4545d1a1e